How to complete a self-assessment tax return

-- If your business's annual turnover was less than £70,000, you fill out the 'short' form, which is only a few pages long.
+- If your business's annual turnover is less than the VAT threshold for the current tax year (£85,000 for 2018/19), you fill out the 'short' form, which is only a few pages long.

-- If turnover was more than £70,000, you need to complete the longer and more detailed 'full' form.
+- If turnover was more than the VAT threshold you need to complete the longer and more detailed 'full' form.

 - If you're unsure which return you should be filling out, call the HMRC self-assessment helpline on 0845 900 0444.

 - You can complete a paper tax return and post it to HMRC, or do it online.